 Randy Barnett (16:52):

-And when people in the conservative legal movement who for two years had been thinking we might have this thing and after oral argument everybody thought we did have this thing and he pulls the rug out from under it after saying, yeah, you're right on the law, but I'm going to exercise restraint.
-That's when restraint went down and originalism went up to the point where during the Trump administration when White House counsel was interviewing prospective nominees to the court, I think the objective which had previously been no more Souters, became no more Roberts in that sense and essentially wanting to ask every nominee just when have you stood up for a principle against the crowd?
-They wanted to know that somebody would do that.
-And I think that the idea that the constitution should be enforced by the judiciary started to have the upper hand in the conservative legal movement.
-So I don't really think I'm in the minority anymore.
+When people in the conservative legal movement had spent two years thinking, ‘We might have this,’ and then, after oral argument, everyone thought we did have it, he pulled the rug out from under them by saying, ‘Yes, you’re right on the law, but I’m going to exercise restraint.’
+That’s when restraint went down and originalism went up.
+By the time of the Trump administration, when the White House counsel was interviewing prospective judicial nominees, I think the objective shifted.
+What had once been ‘No more Souters’ became, in a sense, ‘No more Robertses.’
+The idea was to ask every nominee something like, ‘When have you stood up for a principle against the crowd?’
+They wanted to know that a nominee would be willing to do exactly that.

 Mitch Daniels (20:08):